 It might sound like a scene from California’s Napa Valley or even Santa Barbara wine region, but it’s not.
 All of this took place in Baja California, Mexico’s Valle de Guadalupe, one of many surprises awaiting myself and a group of like minded friends who decided to take a road trip south for our Thanksgiving holiday.

-420 Friendly Beachfront Living in Baja California, Mexico
+(Discreet) 420 Friendly Beachfront Living in Baja California, Mexico

 Since Punta Banda is less than a 2 1/2 hour drive from the US/Mexico border in San Ysidro (San Diego), a group of friends soon signed on to join my friend, business partner, and brother of another mother Mitch and I on the trip.
 The easy drive along the beautiful Baja coastline allowed the group to trickle in as their holiday schedules allowed.

-Our lodgings during the stay were a short walk down the beach at the La Jolla Beach Camp.
+Our lodgings during the stay were on the beach at the La Jolla Beach Camp.
 RVers and campers could choose from a wide array of prime beachfront spots in the off season, although expect it to be crowded in summer.
 Nature’s white noise machine — the omnipresent sound of gentle ocean waves — lulled us into relaxing slumber each night.
 The cost for such camping luxury as of this writing in 2016?
 Nine dollars a night; $17.00 in high season (well it’s always high season around me).

 Many in our group stayed at the property’s motel rooms across the street but still in easy walking distance of the sand and gentle surf.
 Hot water seemed to be a bit of an issue in the motel (although the campground had some decent hot showers) and the tile floors in the rooms kept everything briskly chilled.
 In the heat of the summer this would be a plus, but in November, carrying a space heater helped a lot.
 The accommodations were clean but a bit on the rustic side.
 The kitchenette with stove and refrigerator was a terrific amenity…if you were prepared as there was ZERO pots, pans, utensils or dishes.
 But at around $40.00 for a room this close to the beach, it’s hard to complain, and when it’s so inexpensive to eat out, who needs to cook?